-7 If neither the alternate phase-in option nor banked Tier 2 credits are used, either NOx standard and corresponding FEL may be applied for this category.
+7 If neither the alternate phase-in option nor banked Tier 2 credits are used, either NOx standard, or the NOx+NMHC standard, and corresponding FEL may be applied for this category.

-8 The phase-out NMHC + NOX FEL cap is 6.6 g/kW-hr for engines <225 kW, and 6.4g/kW-hr for engines ≥225kW in this category.
+8 The phase-out NMHC + NOx FEL cap is 6.6 g/kW-hr for engines <225 kW, and 6.4g/kW-hr for engines ≥225kW in this category.

 9 For manufacturers certifying engines in this power category using the percentage phase-in/phase-out approach instead of the ALT NOx standard or the ALT NOx+NMHC standard in Table 1b of § 2423(b)(1)(B), the ALT NOx and ALT NOx+NMHC FEL caps in the table apply only for the 2014 model year.

 (C) Split family provision.
 For generating or using credits in the 56≤kW≤560 power categories during the phase-in of Tier 4 standards, engine manufacturers may elect to split an engine family into two subfamilies (e.g., one which uses credits and one which generates credits for the same pollutant).
 The engine manufacturer must indicate in the application for certification that the engine family is to be split, and may calculate emission credits relative to different emissions standards (i.e., phase-in and phase-out standards) for different sets of engines within the engine family, but must certify the engine family to a single set of standards and FELs.
 The engine manufacturer shall calculate NMHC + NOx emission credits by adding the NOx FEL to the NMHC phase-in standard for comparison with the applicable NMHC + NOx phase-out standard.
 Any engine family certified under the provisions of this paragraph (C) must meet the applicable phase-in standard for NMHC.
-The engine manufacturer shall be responsible for assigning the number and configurations of engines within the respective subfamilies before the due date of the final report required in Part 1039, Subpart H of the 2008 and Later Test Procedures.
+The engine manufacturer shall be responsible for assigning the number and configurations of engines within the respective subfamilies before the due date of the final report required in Part 1039, Subpart H of the 2008-2010 Test Procedures or Part I-D of the 2011 and Later Test Procedures, as applicable.
 The same label must be applied to each engine in the family, and must include the NOx FEL to which the engine is certified.

-(3)(A) The opacity of smoke emissions from new 1996 through 1999 model year heavy-duty off-road compression-ignition engines 175 to 750 horsepower, inclusive, or from all new 2000 and later model year compression-ignition engines sold in this state, shall not exceed, based on the applicable measurement techniques specified in Part 89, Subpart B of the 2000 Plus Limited Test Procedures and Part 1039, Subpart B of the 2008 and Later Test Procedures, the following:
+(3)(A) The opacity of smoke emissions from new 1996 through 1999 model year heavy-duty off-road compression-ignition engines 175 to 750 horsepower, inclusive, or from all new 2000 and later model year compression-ignition engines sold in this State, shall not exceed, based on the applicable measurement techniques specified in Part 89, Subpart B of the 2000 Plus Limited Test Procedures and Part 1039, Subpart B of the 2008-2010 Test Procedures or Part I-D of the 2011 and Later Test Procedures as applicable, the following:

 1. 20 percent during the engine acceleration mode.